 Then I realized that simply the time had come to let go.
 Our relationship was changing, and it had to change for her to grow up.
 She needed to not be so love-smothered so she could be independent and make other relationships.
 She needed to be away with kids who are also away.

 I had little to fear about the location and logistics of the campus.
-It was like a little oasis.
-A small Catholic college in the bay area of California about three hours away from our home.
+It was like a little oasis—a small Catholic college in the bay area of California that’s about three hours away from our home.

 It IS true what they say about when someone else is happy – you are happy.
-In my case it makes me think she is doing what I didn’t or couldn’t.
+In my case, it makes me think she is doing what I didn’t or couldn’t.
 I realized that by sending her off to college, she was living now for both of us.
-Not in an unhealthy way, but, as she put it, in a “we did it” way.
+Not in an unhealthy way, but in a “we did it” way, as she put it.

 Our youngest daughter has plans to transfer to another town to finish college.
 I’d like to think I am better prepared for this.

 Time to send your kiddo off to college?
 Here are some great ideas for things to send with them to make their lives easier.